MatthewKennedy/spree_blogs/README.md

   If your server was running, restart it so that it can find the assets properly.

 5. Set up Authors by visiting Configurations/Roles and add a new roll named `blogger`, then assign the blogger role to any user you wish to appear in the author list when creating your blog posts.

+6. Set up your first Blog, click Blog Posts from the main menu, and then click Manage Blogs, creat your first blog.

+7. Crest your blog posts as needed.

 ## Testing